Carleton Montgomery, Executive Director

 Audra Hardoon, Director of Operations

-Audra joined the staff at PPA in 2015 during the Pinelands Adventures initiative.
-You can contact Audra regarding operations or finances for Adventures, PPA, and Rancocas Creek Farm.
-Audra has a Bachelor’s degree from Arizona State University.
-While out west for 10 years she worked as a Commercial Real Estate Manager.
+Audra joined our staff at the start of the Pinelands Adventures initiative.
+You can contact Audra about operations or finances at Adventures, PPA, and Rancocas Creek Farm.
+Audra received her degree from Arizona State University.
+She lived out west and worked as a Commercial Real Estate Manager for over a decade.
 Prior to coming on board with PPA she worked as a Veterinary Hospital Manager.
-When Audra is away from PPA she is active in the school community.
-You can usually find her hanging out with her daughters, her dog, and maybe a few cats.
+When Audra isn’t working in the Pinelands you can usually find her at the beach, playing pickle ball, exercising with her dog, or relaxing with her cats.
 Contact: 609-859-8860 ext.
 123 or Email Audra@pinelandsalliance.org